devonfarrell/Final_Movie_Project/README.md

  - Download final_project.py
  - Head to the Master Branch of this project
    - Download Sqlite3 movie_information database
-   - Download both IMDb_ratings.csv and IMDb_movies.csv (if not downloaded from Kaggle already)
+   - Download both IMDb_ratings.csv and IMDb_movies.csv

+Download all files into the same directory

 # Required Packages for running this code
  - Requests, csv